weakweak/riff.tf/_posts/2018-21-07-assassination.md

 - Shrouded Suffocation: Garrote cast from Stealth generates 2 additional Combo Points and deals additional damage.
 - Scent of Blood: Rupture increases your Agility.
 You may gain this benefit for each enemy suffering from your Rupture.
 - Fan of Blades: Fan of Knives' radius is increased to 15 yds and damage is increased if it hits at least 3 targets.
+- Sharpened Blades Your autoattacks increase the damage of your next Shuriken Toss or Poisoned Knife by, stacking up to 40 times.

 ### Multi Target